bitprj/js-serverless-prep-course/README.md

-# Application - Serverless Camp ⚡
+# JavaScript Prep Course - Serverless Camp ⚡

-This repository will guide you through how to apply to the Bit Project [Serverless Camp](https://www.bitproject.org/serverless)!
+This repository will guide you through the basics of JavaScript, so you're prepared for our [Serverless Camp](https://www.bitproject.org/serverless)!

 ![ReadMe](https://user-images.githubusercontent.com/62436772/153479288-69bd4c88-0e09-4d86-a85f-88e891a0cba3.png)